Intermediate to advanced level intensive online course with 30h of video instructions.

 Here comes the nitty-gritty detail.
 Learn about the impact of chroma subsampling as well as noise and grain.
 Use advanced techniques to create a clean plate and performa a screen correction for an uneven greenscreen before the keying process.
 Learn different despill techniques including an adaptive despill for better edges.
 Finally, you see advanced ways to handle edges and to add blonde hair detail with a custom luma keyer.
 A deep dive into the advanced settings of the delta keyer concludes the chapter.

 No matter if your footage is coming from Roto, Keying or 3D.
-You need to match color, deal with edge effects, interactive lighting and create convincing shadows.
+You need to match color, create convincing shadows, deal with edge effects, interactive lighting, depth of field, lens distortion and more.

 Here, everything comes together in realistic case studies.
 In each example you will start from scratch and create a polished shot.